• Skip to primary navigation

 The final amuse-bouche was fish wrapped in a plantain leaf with sea snail and coconut rice.

-I became a big passion fruit fan living in Colombia and also enjoyed granadilla, though I'd never come across this variety before.
+My second drink pairing, gulupa juice, accompanied this.
+Gulupa, also known as purple granadilla, is a part of the passion fruit family.
+I became a big passion fruit fan living in Colombia and enjoyed granadilla, though I'd never encountered this variety.

 Main Dishes

-Caiman, peach-palm, Amazonian black pepper sauce
+Caiman, peach-palm, Amazonian black pepper sauce at Leo restaurant

-Caiman, peach-palm, Amazonian black pepper sauce
+Caiman, peach palm, Amazonian black pepper sauce

 Pirarucu, cacay, sour yucca, ojo de pez pepper